-CAPO WEBINAR SERIESCAPO is pleased to release a series of free webinars.
-To further our efforts to encourage interdisciplinary excellence in psychosocial research education and clinical practice in oncology, the CAPO Education Committee in collaboration with the CAPO Research Committee has planned a series of webinars of varied topics address psychosocial oncology. |
+CAPO is pleased to release a series of free webinars.
+To further our efforts to encourage interdisciplinary excellence in psychosocial research education and clinical practice in oncology, the CAPO Education Committee in collaboration with the CAPO Research Committee has planned a series of webinars of varied topics address psychosocial oncology.

 Implementation Science in Action: Key Approaches for Integrating PROMs in Cancer Care